ereli-sevenai/RTFD/README.md

 # doc-mcp

-Model Context Protocol server that acts as a gateway for coding agents to pull library documentation and related context.
+Model Context Protocol (MCP) server that acts as a gateway for coding agents to pull library documentation and related context.
 It queries Google (HTML scrape), GitHub search APIs, PyPI metadata, and GoDocs to surface relevant docs in one place.

+**Features:**
+- **Pluggable Architecture**: Easily add new documentation providers by creating a single provider module
+- **Multi-Source Search**: Aggregates results from PyPI, GoDocs, GitHub repositories, GitHub code, and Google
+- **Token Efficient**: All responses serialized in TOON format (~30% smaller than JSON)
+- **Error Resilient**: Provider failures are isolated; one API failure doesn't crash the server
+- **Auto-Discovery**: New providers are automatically discovered and registered

 ## Quickstart